 Officially, there are no height requirements to play in the NBA.

-The aforementioned Muggsey Bogues was only 5-foot-3, but he played a solid 15 seasons in the league.
-A key stat that shows how effective Muggsey was in playing point guard was his assist to turnover ratio, which stands at 1:4.69.
+The aforementioned Muggsy Bogues was only 5-foot-3, but he played a solid 15 seasons in the league.
+A key stat that shows how effective Muggsy was in playing point guard was his assist to turnover ratio, which stands at 1:4.69.
 (That means he only commits one turnover for almost five assists he completes.)

 For comparison’s sake, the all-time NBA assists leader, John Stockton, has an assist to turnover ratio of 1: 3.72.
 Likewise, Magic Johnson, widely regarded as the best point guard to ever play, has an assist to turnover ratio of 1:2.89 while the two-time MVP Steve Nash has 1: 2.97.